-The Traditional Village Residences of Varos Village Hotel & Suites have been lovingly restored with respect and dedication to the culture and tradition of Lemnos, paying homage to the people who once worked on the land and had their livelihoods in these buildings.
+The Varos Residences of Varos Village Hotel & Residences have been lovingly restored with respect and dedication to the culture and tradition of Lemnos, paying homage to the people who once worked on the land and had their livelihoods in these buildings.

 Delve into the history of our Residences, and discover the uniqueness of each by unraveling their story.

 ARCHONTIKO (… former mansion Pavlidis)

 This is a ‘Noble house’ and one of the most beautiful in the whole village, once belonging to the village doctor, Ioannis Pavlidis.
 He was famed throughout the island, and built his house opposite the town’s medical clinic.
 The house has now been fully restored to its original form.
 It features paved walkways, lanterns, handcrafted ironwork, flowery patterns, and a covered well.
 These lovingly restored touches send a message of hope that the house’s former beauty is not lost.

 PETRINO (… formerly Clinical Pavlidis)

 The old village clinic was run by Dr Pavlidis, and was primarily used as a maternity hospital.
 During the German occupation of Lemnos, the building was converted into the German clinic’s headquarters.
 Today, the clinic has been brought back to life with care, through the extensive use of wood, stone and tile.
 The complex has been named Petrino (which means stone) as a homage to the fact that it has been restored using original and local hewn stone from volcanic rocks.

 TRADITIONAL KAFENEIO (… former Skarpeti Traditional Cafe in the village square)

 The old kafeneio (coffee shop) was the largest of the four coffee shops in the village square.
 At the rear of the kafeneio there used to be a grocery shop, while the upper floor was used as a family residence.